Mailing Address: P.O. Box 10237, Gaithersburg, MD 20898

 Lori Ranney, Deputy Director

-Lori has been with Heritage Montgomery since 2008 and is HM’s go-to wordsmith, preparing HM’s grant applications, newsletters, and other written materials.
-She developed skills as a writer, editor, and program coordinator in her positions at the American Institute of Architects, the National Trust’s Woodrow Wilson House Museum, and Massachusetts Audubon Society and through advanced coursework at George Washington University.
+Lori has been with Heritage Montgomery since 2008 and is HM’s go-to wordsmith, editing and preparing HM’s grant applications, newsletters, and other written materials.
+She developed skills as an editor, writer, and program coordinator in her positions at the American Institute of Architects, the National Trust’s Woodrow Wilson House Museum, and Massachusetts Audubon Society and through advanced coursework at George Washington University.
 Her work with Montgomery Soccer, Inc. (MSI) involved website design and management as well as helping coordinate 10,000+ young soccer players.

 Lori holds a bachelor’s degree in Political Science, with a Creative Arts minor, from Purdue University.
 She lives in Potomac with her husband and their goldendoodle, Wrigley.